She Never Died: Plot

-The film opens to a city plagued by human-trafficking, where an inhumanly strong Lacey enters to foil a late-night abduction, devouring the attacker in a flood of screams and allowing the victim to flee.
+In a city plagued by human trafficking, an inhumanly strong woman named Lacey enters to foil a late-night abduction, devouring the attacker in a flood of screams and allowing the victim to flee.

-A tired and aging Detective Godfrey leaves the police station to continue his one-man investigation of a comfortably sinister character (Terrance), whom he suspects to be in charge of a trafficking operation.
-He takes up a surveillance post in an abandoned warehouse district where a disheveled Lacey has also been waiting for the suspect to arrive.
-With apparent disregard of the detective’s presence, she forces entrance into the compound.
+The tired and aging Detective Godfrey leaves the police station to continue his one-man investigation of a comfortably sinister character called Terrance, whom he suspects to be in charge of a trafficking operation.
+He takes up a surveillance post in an abandoned warehouse district, where a disheveled Lacey has also been waiting for the suspect to arrive.
+With apparent disregard for the detective's presence, she forces entrance into the compound.
 Inside, a young man is being forced into a game of Russian roulette between himself and a chained dog for the entertainment of a live-streamed audience.
-Lacey interrupts to kill the man and savagely remove his eyes for a snack, apparently unaffected by a gunshot to the head.
-The man behind the camera flees to find his boss, Terrance, engaged in his own game of torture.
-Both returning to the scene, they find the body dismembered and the incident recorded; meanwhile Lacey leaves frustrated, ignoring Godfrey as he enters to discover what has happened.
+Lacey interrupts to kill the man and savagely remove his eyes for a snack, apparently unaffected by a gunshot to her head.
+The man who shot her flees in terror and later finds his boss, Terrance, engaged in his own game of torture.
+Both returning to the scene, they find the body dismembered and the incident recorded; meanwhile, Lacey leaves frustrated, ignoring Godfrey as he enters to discover what has happened.

-Similar to He Never Died the antisocial Lacey finds refuge in a boring diner, seeking only oatmeal and tea.
-With Godfrey at home in disbelief, Terrance seeks to verify his own disbelief by showing the footage to his boss and sibling, Meredith.
+Later on that evening, the antisocial Lacey finds refuge in a boring diner, seeking only oatmeal and tea.
+While Godfrey returns home in disbelief at the previous massacre, Terrance shows the footage of Lacey to his boss and sibling, Meredith.
 The pair, comically comfortable in their criminal enterprise, plot to capture Lacey in order to profit off of her abilities.

-The next day Godfrey returns to find Lacey and the two decide to talk at the diner, Lacey is forthcoming about her cannibalistic needs that she claims to satisfy only by eating evil people; in this case, Terrance.
-Godfrey realises Lacey is his only hope in exacting retribution so he offers her up targets in exchange for a place to stay.
+On the next day, Godfrey returns to find Lacey and the two decide to talk at the diner.
+Lacey is forthcoming about her cannibalistic needs that she claims to satisfy only by eating evil people – in this case, Terrance.
+Godfrey realises Lacey is his only hope in exacting retribution, so he offers her up targets in exchange for a place to stay.
 Lacey promptly finds and kills two of these targets in a suspicious apartment and, after conferring with Godfrey, she returns to release their detainee, Suzzie.
-Though initially afraid Suzzie follows Lacey to the diner in awe of her abilities.
-The bubbly Suzzie is intent on staying with Lacey and becoming her friend.
+Though initially afraid, Suzzie follows Lacey to the diner, in awe of her abilities.
+The bubbly Suzzie is intent on staying with Lacey and becoming her friend, while Lacey struggles to resist the voices compelling her to kill Suzzie.